ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-33.md

 The new {@link module:engine/conversion/downcasthelpers~DowncastHelpers#elementToStructure} helper has been introduced to streamline downcast conversion to complex view structures.
 Unlike {@link module:engine/conversion/downcasthelpers~DowncastHelpers#elementToElement}, it allows placing children of an element in configurable slots in the view structure without the need to develop complex converters using low–level event–driven API.

-To learn more about this new helper, please refer to {@link module:engine/conversion/downcasthelpers~DowncastHelpers#elementToStructure API docs} or check out the {@link framework/guides/deep-dive/conversion/downcast#converting-element-to-structure official guide} with plenty of examples and details.
+To learn more about this new helper, please refer to the {@link module:engine/conversion/downcasthelpers~DowncastHelpers#elementToStructure API docs} or check out the {@link framework/guides/deep-dive/conversion/downcast#converting-element-to-structure official conversion guide} with plenty of examples and details.

 ### New API to trigger downcast (re)conversion

-The [`triggerBy` property is obsolete](#obsoleted-triggerby-option-in-downcast-pipeline) and a new API has been created to trigger downcast conversion of a model element upon changes to its attributes or children (also known as *reconversion*):
+The [`triggerBy` property is obsolete](#the-triggerby-option-in-the-downcast-pipeline-is-now-obsolete) and a new API has been created to trigger downcast conversion of a model element upon changes to its attributes or children (also known as *reconversion*):

 ```js
 editor.conversion.for( 'downcast' ).elementToElement( {